The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: Preliminaries

 \subsubsection{NP total search problems and reductions}

-\paragraph{Search Problems.} Let $\{0,1\}^*$ denote the set of all finite length bit-strings and let $|x|$ be the length of $x \in \{0,1\}^*$.
-A computational search problem is given by a relation $R \subseteq \{0,1\}^* \times \{0,1\}^*$, interpreted as the following problem: given an instance $x \in \{0,1\}^*$, find $y \in \{0,1\}^*$ such that $(x,y) \in R$, or return that no such $y$ exists.
+\paragraph{\bf Search Problems} Let $\{0,1\}^*$ denote the set of all finite length bit-strings and let $|x|$ be the length of $x \in \{0,1\}^*$.
+A computational search problem is given by a relation $R \subseteq \{0,1\}^* \times \{0,1\}^*$, interpreted as the following problem: given an instance $x \in \{0,1\}^*$, find $w \in \{0,1\}^*$ such that $(x,w) \in R$, or return that no such $w$ exists.

-The search problem $R$ is in FNP (\emph{search problems in NP}), if $R$ is polynomial-time computable (i.e., $(x,y) \in R$ can be decided in polynomial time in $|x|+|y|$) and polynomially-balanced (i.e., there exists some polynomial $p$ such that $(x,y) \in R \implies |y| \leq p(|x|)$).
+The search problem $R$ is in FNP (\emph{search problems in NP}), if $R$ is polynomial-time computable (i.e., $(x,w) \in R$ can be decided in polynomial time in $|x|+|w|$) and polynomially-balanced (i.e., there exists some polynomial $p$ such that $(x,w) \in R \implies |w| \leq p(|x|)$).
 Intuitively, FNP contains all search problems where all solutions have size polynomial in the size of the instance and any solution can be checked in polynomial time.
+(The solution $w$ is thought-of as a witness.)
 The class of all search problems in FNP that can be solved by a polynomial-time algorithm is denoted by FP.
 The question FP vs.\ FNP is equivalent to the P vs.\ NP question.

 The class TFNP (\emph{total search problems in NP}) is defined as the set of all FNP problems~$R$ that are \emph{total}, i.e., every instance has at least one solution.
-Formally, $R$ is total, if for every $x \in \{0,1\}^*$ there exists $y \in \{0,1\}^*$ such that $(x,y) \in R$.
-TFNP lies between FP and FNP.
+Formally, $R$ is total, if for every $x \in \{0,1\}^*$ there exists $w \in \{0,1\}^*$ such that $(x,w) \in R$.
+In a certain sense,\footnote{Clearly, TFNP $\subseteq$ FNP, but with a slight abuse of notation we can also say that FP $\subseteq$ TFNP.
+Indeed, any problem $R$ in FP can be turned into a TFNP problem by including a pair $(x,\textup{NO})$ in $R$ for each instance $x$ that does not have a solution, where $\textup{NO}$ is some dedicated bit-string.
+Note that despite this minor modification, the search problem remains essentially the same.} TFNP lies between FP and FNP.

-Note that the totality of TFNP problems does not rely on any promise.
+Note that the totality of TFNP problems should not rely on any promise.
 Instead, there is a \emph{syntactic} guarantee of totality: for any instance, there is a solution.
-It is easy to see that a TFNP problem cannot be NP-hard, unless NP = co-NP, Furthermore, it is also believed that no TFNP-complete problem exists.
-For more details on this, see \citet{MegiddoP1991-tfnp}.
+It is easy to see that a TFNP problem cannot be NP-hard, unless NP = co-NP.
+Furthermore, it is also believed that no TFNP-complete problem exists.
+For more details on this, see \citep{MegiddoP1991-tfnp}.

-\paragraph{Reductions between TFNP problems.} Let $R$ and $S$ be two TFNP problems.
-We say that $R$ reduces to $S$ if there exist polynomial-time computable functions $f : \{0,1\}^* \to \{0,1\}^*$ and $g : \{0,1\}^* \times \{0,1\}^* \to \{0,1\}^*$ such that, for all $x,y \in \{0,1\}^*$,
+\paragraph{\bf Reductions between TFNP problems} Let $R$ and $S$ be two TFNP problems.
+We say that $R$ reduces to $S$ if there exist polynomial-time computable functions $f : \{0,1\}^* \to \{0,1\}^*$ and $g : \{0,1\}^* \times \{0,1\}^* \to \{0,1\}^*$ such that, for all $x,w \in \{0,1\}^*$,